JPinillos/JPinillos/README.md

 <h3 align="left">I'm a PhD student in economics at the University of Southern California.
 I am interested in applied microeconomics, with a focus on environmental economics.
 I have also participated in different projects related to urban and development economics.  <br> <br/>

-Previously I worked with the Inter-American Development Bank and Sciences Po.
+Previously, I worked with the Inter-American Development Bank and Sciences Po.
 I obtained my master at the Paris School of Economics and the Université Paris 1 Patheón Sorbonne.</h3>

 <h2 align="left">Languages and Tools:</h3>